Generating beautiful Open Graph images with Node.js

 What is Open Graph?

+When you share a link on a social network or chat app, Open graph makes it “unfold” into an image, title, and description.
 Open graph was created by Facebook in 2010 and standardizes the use of metadata representing the content of a website.
 If your website is shared, you’ll want to present the contents of your page in an optimal way to encourage people to pay a visit.

-If you don't have open graph metadata, the platforms where your website is shared will make a best effort to create a preview of your content.
-A blog post from this site shared on Twitter without open graph metadata looks like this:
+If you don’t have open graph metadata, the platforms where your website is shared will make a best effort to create a preview of your content.
+Content shared on the internet without open graph metadata looks pretty bland and will not stand out next to other content that is posted with open graph metadata.

 How to create open graph metadata